yakninja/fatbot/README.md

 ### docker?

-- `docker-compose exec mysql mysql -uroot -proot`
+- `docker compose exec mysql mysql -uroot -proot`
 - `CREATE USER 'fatbot'@'192.168.%' IDENTIFIED BY 'fatbot';`
 - `GRANT ALL ON fatbot.* to fatbot@'192.168.%';`